Patchett/TBC-Resto-Druid-Grid-And-HotCandy-Config/README.md

-Getting an addon to track hots the way I wanted when I first started healing as a resto druid was a major struggle.
+Getting an addon to track hots the way I wanted when I first started healing as a resto druid in TBC was a major struggle.
 None of the available addons track hots properly.
 So I ended up making numerous modifications to some of the Grid extensions to add the functionality I needed.
 This is what the frame looks like:

 ![](http://puu.sh/mrxaH/f2ecc2d2e2.png)